fluxninja/aperture/docs/content/concepts/flow-control/flow-control.md

   at its **ingress** control point.
 Likewise every outgoing request from a service is a flow at its **egress** control point.

 - **Feature** control points.
-When using Aperture library, you can define arbitrary piece of code as a feature and give it a name.
+When using Aperture SDK, you can define arbitrary piece of code as a feature and give it a name.
 In the example above, frontend service defines two features: _recommendations_ and _live-update_.
 Let's imagine that…
   <!-- TODO tgill: move this example elsewhere like policy tutorial -->
   - …recommendations processing is heavyweight and slows down the frontend service (or some other downstream service), thus we want to track its